Black Friday: 10% Off With Code BF24 + 2 Free Formula Boxes/Cans for Orders of 12+ Boxes/Cans of Formula.

 • Irritability

-If you feel depressed after weaning, know that you have nothing to feel guilty about, and make sure to reach out to a mental health provider if you feel it's too much for you to manage on your own.
+While not always attainable, it's usually recommended that you ease into your breastfeeding-weaning schedule gradually rather than suddenly, which may alleviate the burden of sudden hormonal fluctuations.
+If you feel depressed after weaning, know that you have nothing to feel guilty about, and make sure to reach out to a mental health provider if you feel it's too much for you to manage.

 1. Lactation suppression.
 Australian Breastfeeding Association.
 June 2020.